Anthony Gentile

 • Digital Evidence Subpoena Guide

-This guide contains addresses and phone/fax numbers for the legal departments/subpoena compliance centers of cellular providers and social media sites.
+This 2015 guide contains addresses and phone/fax numbers for the legal departments/subpoena compliance centers of cellular providers and social media sites.
 Please be aware of 2014 Formal Ethics Opinion 7 when issuing subpoenas.
 John Rubin’s 2017 blog post on subpoenaing-of-state materials is available here.
 Email Sarah Rackley Olson if you have any corrections or updated information for the subpoena guide.
+This website contains more up-to-date contact information for legal departments/subpoena compliance centers.

 • Guide to Child Pornography Cases